Last week the website Write It Sideways published a blog I submitted. Check out: Creating Chemistry: Bringing Love Relationship to Life.

 If you’re a romance writer, you want the relationship between your two main characters to sizzle.
 You’re in the business of creating chemistry.
 More precisely, you’re an alchemist.

-In other words, there is no sure-fire formula that will great chemistry.
+In other words, there is no sure-fire formula that will create great chemistry.
 If you do succeed in producing relationship gold, you’ve produced alchemical magic.

 But, still, I had to say something on the subject.
 To whet your appetite for my approach, I will list my five tips.